wmarshall484/DSI_LECTURES_2/linear-regression/matt_drury/README.md

 ## Software

-Sklearn, unfortuantely, does not contain the tools that I need to accomplish my goals for this lesson, so I have created these tools myself.
+Sklearn, unfortunately, does not contain the tools that I need to accomplish my goals for this lesson, so I have created these tools myself.

 The [Basis Expansions](https://github.com/madrury/basis-expansions) library contains classes used for creating basis expansions for predictors in regression.
 These include linear and cubic splines, which we will be using today.